kaspermunch/PopulationGenomicsCourse/Projects/README.md

 # Project description and requirements

 The last part of this course focus on applying the knowledge acquired during these 10 weeks into real genetic datasets.
-We encourage you to work on the project in class Monday and Wednesday where one (or several of us) will be there to guide you and answer questions.
+We encourage you to work on the project in class Monday and Thursday where one (or several of us) will be there to guide you and answer questions.

 The project is **mandatory** and needs to be handed in as a report.